Get

 As in the case of parasites such as worms, a poor quality or unbalanced diet can also result in your puppy gobbling their food due to malnourishment.
 It may be that your puppy is more active than most, so the recommended amount of food isn’t enough for them to make up all the energy they burn off.

 Or your pup might need a different dog food, such as one that is breed-specific, to meet their nutritional needs.
-If you believe this could be the issue, speak with your vet for recommendations on how to ensure your pet is getting all the nutrition they need.
+If you believe this could be the issue, speak with a vet for recommendations on how to ensure your pet is getting all the nutrition they need.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!